TheArturthur/CoppermindScraper/Cosmere/Unmade.md

 The [[Sibling\|Sibling]] considers being unmade into something else as equivalent to death.
 [[Sja-anat\|Sja-anat]] believes Odium could unmake the Unmade again.
 This would steal their memories and rip them to pieces.
 She also fears he will unmake her children, both true spren and lesser spren, to the same effect.
 It is uncertain what the Unmade were before becoming corrupted.
 Upon her confrontation with [[Re-Shephir\|Re-Shephir]], [[Shallan\|Shallan]] believes her to have originally been a [[Creationspren\|creationspren]], but later thinks it might in fact have been *human*.
+The Unmade inherently make those in their proximity feel a strong sense of unease and wrongness.
+The sensation grows stronger the closer on gets to the Unmade itself.

 ### Functioning
 In creating Unmade, Odium trapped them in a halfway existence, many not fully belonging to the Physical or Cognitive Realms.
 Sja-anat experiences a shadowy version of both Shadesmar and the Physical Realm at the same time, feeling the distance between the two dilate as she moves.